OlegDzhuraev/Core/README.md

 ```

 ### MainCamera
-Most of projects use only one camera, which can be received by calling Camera.main.
+Most of the projects use only one camera, which can be received by calling Camera.main.
 But in the old Unity versions it is not cached and can cause performance issues.
 This utility helps to solve this problem by caching the Main Camera.

 ```cs
 var cam = MainCamera.Cached;